5 ACRE COUNTRY ESTATE NEAR HISTORIC LEWISBURG, WV 24901

 • Archery and crossbow competition shooting are popular local sports.

-• Plain ole’ plinking: Grandpa’s old 22 single-shot rifle and a few tin cans make a fun day.
+• Plain ole’ plinking: Grandpa’s old twenty-two single-shot rifle and a few tin cans make a fun day.

 LOCATION